ant6n/montreal-rem-capacity-graph/README.md

 # montreal-rem-capacity-graph
-data and creation of the capacity graph shown on articles on cat-bus.com
+Data and creation of the capacity graph shown on articles on cat-bus.com

+The plot is created via matplotlib, using method frequencies.makePlot.

+I use a cosine function distribution to make stacking of the commter rail lines more regular.